-5.12 Requiring prospective subgrantees to certify their qualifications

-OBO will require potential subgrantees to demonstrate financial capability through a series of application questions and document requests.
-Applicant responses and documentation will be collected through an online portal that is part of OBO's grants management platform.
-Documentation will then be reviewed to support an informed assessment of the potential subgrantee's financial capability to meet the obligations of the project, maintain available funds to support the project, and demonstrate financial viability of the project.
+5.12 Requiring prospective subgrantees to certify their qualifications OBO will require potential subgrantees to demonstrate financial, technical, managerial capabilities through a series of application questions and document requests.
+Prospective subgrantee responses and documentation will be collected through an online portal that is part of OBO's grants management platform.
+Documentation will then be reviewed to support an informed assessment of the potential subgrantee's financial capability to meet the obligations of the project, maintain available funds to support the project, and demonstrate financial and technical viability of the project.